cvxgrp/signal-decomposition/README.md

 # OSD: Optimization(-based) Signal Decomposition
 _Modeling language for finding signal decompositions_

-This software provides a modeling language for describing and solving optimal signal demixing problems.
+This software provides a modeling language for describing and solving signal decomposition problems.
 The software solves problems of the form:

 ```
 y = x_0 + x_1 + ... + x_K